This simplified laundry routine will help you tackle laundry and not be overwhelmed.

 I do not separate my laundry (except I do towels separately).

 This tip is not for everyone but it is what helps my simplified laundry routine work.
-My mom does separate colors and uses a laundry basket like this.
+I do have a laundry basket that separates into three sections.
+I typically do one as towels and the other two contain clothes.